 My law school curriculum included significant practical experiences and courses.
 I was afforded the change to work with and learn from several practicing attorneys in a variety of fields.
 My judicial clerkship exposed me to issues primarily relating to criminal, domestic relations, and administrative matters, as these cases were the purview of the Virginia Court of Appeals.
 I have had a unique career path which enabled me to take an active role in a wide array of complex matters from the very start of my career in private practice.
 I have had the opportunity to work with and learn from immensely talented and capable attorneys, and I strive to live up to their examples.
+My practice has ranged from small collections matters to multinational corporate disputes.
 My research and analysis has been relied upon by local and international CEO's, government officials, and policy makers.
 I relish the chance to learn and have been fortunate in the opportunities presented to me.